-By far my favourite thing about Lviv, Ukraine, was the abundance of quirky and unique restaurants, coffee shops and bars dotted around the city.
+By far my favourite thing about Lviv, Ukraine, was the abundance of quirky and unique Lviv restaurants, coffee shops and bars dotted around the city.
 During my time in Lviv, I tried to visit as many as I could, and my trip became a very gastronomical expedition indeed, as I ate all the Lviv food I could get my hands on!

 The reason why there are so many unique restaurants in Lviv is largely thanks to an organisation named !FEST. !FEST was formed in 2007 and is a chain of creative restaurants and projects with unique concepts.
 Their mission is ‘to create a unique scope of emotions and impressions, to make: itself, the city, the country and the world better.’

 Well, I can’t speak for the whole world, but I CAN say that with its crazy collection of weird and wonderful establishments, !FEST has certainly made Lviv a damn good place for a city break!
-I decided to put together a list of the best restaurants in Lviv that you simply cannot miss if you visit the city!
+I decided to put together a list of the best restaurants in Lviv that you simply cannot miss!